 Volunteer Team of the Year – Saltford Wombles

 Comment by nominators: “Amazing and relentless work getting Saltford clean and tidy.
 Barbara Turner, leader and volunteer coordinator of the Saltford Wombles, is very dedicated to keeping Saltford clean.
 She has been out on her own on many days including New Year’s Day picking up litter along the A4.
 Her commitment to this – and the efforts of all the Saltford Wombles – needs to be recognised”.
+The Saltford Wombles have used their prize money to fund items used for litter picking in Saltford.

 Volunteer Group of the Year – Saltford Sports Club Management Team

 Comment by Cllr Duncan Hounsell: “The management team has worked very hard to improve facilities on a tight budget and has shown resilience, determination, and initiative over many years to provide a valued community asset and opportunities for sport and recreation to people of all ages in the village.
 The management team is very worthy of a community award in recognition of its effort and success”.
+The Saltford Sports Club Management Team have used their prize fund for planting flowers and shrubs by the playing fields and sports club building.
+(Unfortunately representatives of the Saltford Sports Club were unable to attend the ceremony).

 Achievement Award – Esther Welch

 Comment by Cllr Marie Carder: “Esther’s volunteering includes preparing, cooking and serving food both at the Saltford Day Centre, as well as at the at Saltford Community Association fundraising events – including making curry for 120 people, aided by willing helpers.
 A neighbour has recently been incapacitated and she often cooks meals for him.
 She is an inspiration to others, and is a very kind and supportive person, an asset to the community”.
+Esther has donated her prize fund to the Saltford Community Association, to put towards hot meals being delivered to members of the Saltford community during the pandemic.
+(Unfortunately Esther was unable to attend the ceremony).

 Achievement Award – Neil Baker

 Comment by Cllr Jon Godfrey: “Neil has served the community of Saltford for thirty two years as a teacher and countless pupils will have benefited from his expertise.
 Neil founded Saltford School’s camps in Years Four, Five and Six which have provided valuable team building opportunities for these year groups.
 He has also led on the school’s performing arts and directed numerous school shows, supporting children in building their creativity and resilience”.
+Neil retired from Saltford School in July 2020.
+Neil has donated his prize fund to the Keynsham and Saltford Foodbank.

 Business in the Community Award – iTeam Solutions

 Comment by Cllr Duncan Hounsell: “iTeam solutions provides all the IT requirements for the Saltford Business Network (SBN) on a voluntary basis.
 The business was a founder member of SBN and has played a pivotal role in the establishment and growth of SBN, a support organisation for local businesses and traders.
-The contribution of iTeam Solutions has helped to achieve many of SBN’s objectives, including encouraging local people and companies to use Saltford based businesses, providing mutual support for members, and highlighting local employment opportunities”.
+The contribution of iTeam Solutions has helped to achieve many of SBN’s objectives, including encouraging local people and companies to use Saltford based businesses, providing mutual support for members, and highlighting local employment opportunities”. iTeam Solutions have donated their prize fund to the Keynsham and Saltford Foodbank, and also matched the donation made on their behalf.
+(Unfortunately representatives of iTeam Solutions were unable to attend the ceremony).

 Winners as follows: